Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/09_Compare_Tests_in_Dynatrace/README.md

 1. Click on **view method hotspots**
 ![response-time](./assets/hotspot.png)

-1. You should be able to find the root cause of the delay by searching for the method, you can even visualize the function that slowsdown the method.
+1. You should be able to find the root cause of the delay by searching for the method, you can even visualize the function that slowdown the method.
 ![root-cause](./assets/rootcause.png)

 ---